-The European Aviation Safety Agency (EASA) Light Aircraft Pilots Licence (LAPL) is a good way to learn if you want to carry your friends and family on good weather flights within Europe.
+The UK Civil Aviation Authority (CAA) National Private Pilot Licence (NPPL) is a good way to learn if you want to carry your friends and family on good weather flights within the UK.
 If would like to add additional ratings to your licence or continue into commercial aviation then you may wish to consider the Private Pilots Licence (PPL) instead.
 Requiring more training, it is slightly more expensive to obtain and requires a more stringent medical but you can add ratings to include flying in more demanding weather and aerobatics.
 Read this page to see the comparisons and choose the right training for you.

-The LAPL course offers you the training and experience you need to obtain a pilots licence.
-At Leicestershire Aero Club, all of our training is approved by the UK Civil Aviation Authority (CAA) and combines both practical flight training and the theoretical knowledge required to fly light aeroplanes within the UK and Europe.
+The NPPL course offers you the training and experience you need to obtain a pilots licence.
+At The Leicestershire Aero Club, all of our training is approved by the UK Civil Aviation Authority (CAA) and combines both practical flight training and the theoretical knowledge required to fly light aeroplanes within the UK.

-LAPL training requires a minimum of 30 hours flying time including 6 hours solo, ending with a skills test with an examiner where you will need to prove your general handling and navigation skills.
+NPPL training requires a minimum of 32 hours flying time including 10 hours solo, ending with a skills test with an examiner where you will need to prove your general handling and navigation skills.

 Training is typically done in a Cessna 152, a small 2 seater training aircraft.
 You will have the option to upgrade to train in a larger 4 seat aircraft if you prefer.